umbraroze/PhotoFlow/docs/photo_importinator/usage.md

 # Photo Importinator: Usage

+## Other software that is needed to run Photo Importinator

+### Python

+This is a [Python](https://www.python.org/) script, and it should work on a reasonably recent version of Python 3.

+Before you run the program, you can install dependencies by running `pip install -r requirements.txt`.

+### External software needed

+You need [dnglab][dnglab] for DNG conversion.

+In Linux, there's probably a prebuilt package somewhere and you just need to know the full path to the software along the lines of `/usr/bin/dnglab` or whatever.

+In Windows, dnglab, as of writing, has no installer.
+Stick `dnglab.exe` wherever you can find it, but you need to remember the path to the file and set it in the configuration file as seen below.

 ## Terminology and basic premise

 The Photo Importinator moves (or converts) files from a *source* to a *target*.